Wakaba Higuchi: 2021–2022 season: Beijing Olympics

 Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
 This had a major impact on the women's field, which Russians dominated for most of the preceding eight years.
 As a result, Higuchi entered the championships considered a major medal contender.
 In the short program, she doubled and stepped out of an attempted triple Axel and received an edge call on her triple flip, finishing seventh in the segment.
 Twelfth in the free skate, she finished eleventh overall.

 Higuchi sustained a stress fracture in her right shin in late April 2022.

-2022–2023 season
+2022–2023 season: Stress fracture and other struggles

+Competing at the 2022 CS Lombardia Trophy, Higuchi finished ninth.

 Due to the stress fracture, Higuchi withdrew from both of her Grand Prix events – the 2022 Skate Canada International and 2022 NHK Trophy – and stated that she would miss the entire season.
+In 2024, Higuchi gave a more detailed explanation for her decision, saying, "I chose to take a break because of the injury and my mental state was just unbearable… I thought I would just fade away instead of just resting, so coming back was a surprise even to myself."

+In May 2023, Higuchi announced that she intended to return to competition the following season.

+2023–2024 season: Returning from injury and receiving Beijing Team Olympic medal

+For her free program music, Higuchi selected Coldplay's "Fix You" and "Paradise", inspired by the American ice dancers Maia and Alex Shibutani's 2018 Olympic free dance.
+She explained that " it’s a song that links the many things I felt during my break, and what I feel towards skating right now."

+Making her return to international competition on the Grand Prix at the 2023 Grand Prix de France in Angers, Higuchi came fifth.
+She expressed gratitude for the crowd, noting "every time I come to France a lot of people cheer for me.
+Although it's been two years before this competition, I received support from many people and was able to skate while having a lot of fun."
+Eleventh in the short program at the 2023 NHK Trophy, she attempted the triple Axel for the first time in the free skate, falling on it.
+She revealed afterward that she had been unable to land it in practice but "if I managed to hit it, it would connect to better results."
+She finished ninth overall, and said she felt it had been "a good performance."

+Higuchi came in twelfth at the 2023–24 Japan Championships.

+During the 2024 Paris Olympics, a medal ceremony was held for Higuchi and her teammates from the 2022 Olympic Figure Skating Team Event, where they were awarded their Olympic silver medals.